nickcorbett15/LLMDigitalTwin/README.md

 ### Backend

-Despoite the frontend being programmed in Typescript using Pythons FastAPI was an obvious choice for the backend because Python is the primary language for AI/ML and FastAPI can be used to quickly develope APIs to connect to trained models.
+Despoite the frontend being programmed in Typescript using Pythons FastAPI (and potentially FastMCP) was an obvious choice for the backend because Python is the primary language for AI/ML and FastAPI can be used to quickly develope APIs to connect to trained models.

 ### RAG